sky1456723/BERT-non-text/README.md

+This is the code for the EMNLP 2021 findings paper [Is BERT a Cross-Disciplinary Knowledge Learner?
+A Surprising Finding of Pre-trained Models' Transferability](https://arxiv.org/abs/2103.07162).

 # Envrionment
 All the package version are listed in the `requirements.txt` files.
 The basic packages used are the following:
 ```